 Calanas, wool or flax or silk working, from the raw material to the finished cloth.

-The women of the Highlands are famous at 'calanas,' the first crow of the old cock being their call to morning prayer and 'eident calanas.'
+The women of the Highlands are famous at 'calanas,' the first crow of the old cock being their call to morning prayer and eident 'calanas.'
 There are crofter houses in the West in which from ten to twenty pairs of blankets are laid past apart from the current requirements of the household.
 These become useful when the daughters of the family are getting married.
 (Vol. i. p.
-294 ff.)
+298 ff.)

-Calum-cille, St Columba, was probably the greatest man that Ireland ever produced.
+Calum-cille, St. Columba, was probably the greatest man that Ireland ever produced.
 He was a man of splendid presence, and had a magnificent voice, and a wonderful fascination over the minds of men.
-For several centuries Columba was the patron saint of Scotland, till superseded in the south by St Andrew, through the influence of Margaret, the Saxon wife of Malcolm Canmore.
+For several centuries Columba was the patron saint of Scotland, till superseded in the south by St. Andrew, through the influence of Margaret, the Saxon wife of Malcolm Canmore.
 He is still virtually the patron saint of the Highlands, and is held in the highest veneration.
 Thursday of the second week of June is sacred to Columba, and by implication every Thursday throughout the year is propitious for man, beast, and enterprise.
 This is expressed in many sayings.
 Even the furies, the fairies, the witches, the people of the evil eye, and of druidry, were powerless for evil on Thursday.
-Oblation cakes are baked for St Columba's Day as for other festivals.
+Oblation cakes are baked for St. Columba's Day as for other festivals.
 (Vol. i. pp. 162, 163.)

-St Columba's reliquary, the 'breac-beannach,' speckled peaked one, was intrusted to the keeping of the Abbey of Arbroath, and from about 1420 its custodians were the Irvines of Drum in Aberdeenshire.
-It is now at Monymusk.
+St. Columba's banner, the 'breac-beannach,' speckled banner, was intrusted to the keeping of the Abbey of Arbroath.
+At the dissolution of the abbey this precious relic was lost, and no trace of it can now be found.